 Whether it’s an essential journey or a quick walk, you should allocate extra time to get from A to B.

-Stick to gritted paths where possible, and make sure your shoes have a good grip - check out our guide to the best walking shoes if you need a new pair.
+Stick to gritted paths where possible and make sure your shoes have a good grip – check out our guide to the best walking shoes if you need a new pair.
+We have also rated the best walking poles for extra support.

 If you or a loved one has mobility issues, consider investing in a walking aid.
 See our advice on the top-rated mobility scooters and rollators and mobility walkers from our tests.